List of Roblox games: Tower of Hell

 Tower of Hell is a multiplayer platform game where the player must get past a variety of obstacles to get to the top of the tower.
 Unlike traditional Roblox obstacle courses, there are no checkpoints.
-Tower of Hell has been played around 19.2 billion times as of October 2022.
-The game was nominated "Best Mobile Game" in the 7th annual Bloxy awards, however lost.
+The game was nominated "Best Mobile Game" in the 7th Bloxy Awards, however lost.

 Welcome to Bloxburg

-Welcome to Bloxburg is a life-simulation and role-playing game created in 2014.
+Welcome to Bloxburg is a life simulation and role-playing game created by Coeptus in 2014.
+The game revolves around working various jobs to earn money, which can be used to build and design houses as well as buying cars.
 Based on The Sims, it cost 25 Robux to access the game, before becoming free-to-play on June 15, 2024.
 It was acquired by Embracer Group in 2023 under Coffee Stain Gothenburg, (Note: Known on Roblox as Bloxburg Development Group) a subsidiary of Coffee Stain Studios created for Bloxburg.
 Welcome to Bloxburg was used as a demonstrative tool at a summer camp called the Junior Builder Camp to teach children about homebuilding.

 Work at a Pizza Place

-Work at a Pizza Place is a game in which players work together to fulfill orders at a pizza parlor.
+Work at a Pizza Place is a simulation game in which players pick several different roles in order to work together to fulfill orders at a pizza parlor.
+Players are able to make money which they can spend on customizing and upgrading their house.
 The game is considered a classic among the Roblox userbase, due to it being one of the oldest still-popular games on the platform—first released on November 3, 2007—with the creator attributing its success to the game's ability to encourage socializing.
 The game has received praise for its driving mechanics.
 Work at a Pizza Place was the first game on Roblox to be played 100 million times, and it has been played 5 billion times as of February 2025.